qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 .. note::

    Not all of the listed formats may work in QGIS for various reasons.
    For example, some require external proprietary libraries, or the GDAL/OGR installation of your OS may not have been built to support the format you want to use.
 To see the list of available formats, run the command line ``ogrinfo --formats`` (for vector) and ``gdalinfo --formats`` (for raster), or check the :menuselection:`Settings --> Options --> GDAL` menu in QGIS.

-.. let's use ogrinfo until a list of vector formats is provided in a (GDAL/)OGR tab

 .. _datasourcemanager: